 York did it in a particular conformal frame, which was not the one in which the metric and the momenta satisfy the Hamiltonian constraint.
-But when making connection to that frame, York assumed that the trace of the momentum transforms like $\sqrt g$ under confromal transformations, that is, he assumed the York time $\tau$ to be invariant!
-York did not give a satisfactory justification of this assumption in his work.
-But~\cite{Anderson:2004wr} found a first-principles justification of what the authors called `York scaling': first, York's `CMC' condition should be understood as the nonlocal expression:
+But when making connection to that frame, York assumed that the trace of the momentum transforms like $\sqrt g$ under conformal transformations, that is, he assumed the York time $\tau$ to be invariant!
+York did not give a satisfactory justification of this assumption in his work, while~\cite{Anderson:2004wr} clarifies what is behind what the authors call `York scaling': first, York's `CMC' condition should be understood as the nonlocal expression:

 second, the conformal transformations to the frame in which the scalar constraint is satisfied should only be \emph{volume-preserving} and implemented as in (\ref{brendan}).
-They then have a nontrivial action on the canonical momenta:
+Those transformations then have a nontrivial action on the canonical momenta:

-and one can verify that this transformation leaves the York time, written as $\langle p \rangle$, invariant (left as an exercise).
-This was an important conceptual clarification brought about by~\cite{Anderson:2004wr,Anderson:2004bq}.
-However, the variational principle behind the `non-equivariant best matching' used in these papers was not adequately explained and, moreover, did not lead to a genuine gauge theory of conformal geometrodynamics but rather to a representation of GR in CMC gauge.
 It was several years before the next step was taken.
-To this we now turn.
+To this I now turn.